SFTtech/openage/doc/README.md

  - C++ methods and classes are documented in their header files
  - Python methods and classes are documented via docstrings

-We're lazy, so the above statements might be out-right fabrications.
+Due to potential documentation lazyness, the above statements might be out-right fabrications.

 ### Doc Generation